Important Steps to Take Before You Recycle a Mobile Phone Number

 It’s easy to overlook places you visit only once a year or more.
 For example, the online account provider for flowers on your loved one’s birthday that you never go into at other times, You know what they say-sometimes it is better not being picky about things!

-Scroll through your text message history to find any other accounts that you may have forgotten to update.
+Check your text message history to find any accounts you may have missed when updating your number.

 Text Friends, Family & Colleagues from the New Number